go-masonry/docu-web/content/middleware/telemetry/_index.md

 - Prometheus
 - EKS

-Mortar have different middleware software to help you with that.
+Mortar have different middleware to help you with that.
 It defines some `Interfaces` and different middleware helpers, but not the implementations.
 Let's break them into 3 different topics